Treatments for insomnia

 If it's possible to identify an underlying cause of your sleeping difficulties, treating this may be enough to return your sleep to normal.

-You can read about the main treatments below and you can also see a summary of the pros and cons of insomnia treatments, which allows you to easily compare your options.
+The various treatments for insomnia are outlined below.
+You can also read a summary of the pros and cons of the treatments for insomnia, allowing you to compare your treatment options.

 Good sleeping habits